How to Choose Cat Food – Tips to Look Out For in 2025

 a) Kittens

-Additionally, there should be a label “up to 12 months” or “Kitten” on the brand’s packaging.
-This means the food is rich in all necessary vitamins and nutrients that will aid the little one’s development.
+Additionally, look for labels “up to 12 months” or “Kitten” on the brand’s packaging.
+This is a clear indicator that the food is rich in all necessary vitamins and nutrients that would help the little one’s development.

 b) Adult Cats

-Our Kiki is now one and a half years old (or 18 months in human baby language🤢), and now she’s on dry food only, is very fit and healthy, and has virtually no fat.
-This was made possible because we paid really close attention to the portion sizes and ingredients in the adult food we bought.
+As an example, we can safely say that Kiki is on dry food only, is very fit and healthy, and has virtually no fat.
+This was made possible because we paid very close attention to the portion sizes and ingredients in the adult food we brought home.

 c) Senior Cats